 Thank you for visiting the website of the Bentley Historical Library.

 The University of Michigan and the State of Michigan were born and grew up together, and it is the fortunate mission of the Bentley Historical Library to collect the materials for and promote the study of the histories of these two, fundamentally intertwined, institutions.
 Michigan became a federal territory in 1805 and a state in 1837, and the University was founded in 1817 and moved to Ann Arbor in 1841.
-The University is now preparing to celebrate this long relationship during the 2017 celebration of the 200th anniversary of its founding.
+The University recently celebrated this long relationship during its celebration of the 200th anniversary of its founding.

 To fulfill its mission, the Bentley has become one of the largest and most successful University-based archives in America.
 Our collections include all historical records of the University of Michigan, as well as the largest collection of materials involving the history of people and organizations in the state (outside of the state-run Archives of Michigan in Lansing, which is the official archive for state government).
 We welcome the use of all our open collections by the general public.
 One need not be affiliated with the University to use these collections, but we particularly welcome our student, faculty, and staff colleagues from the University.